 4. Testing and quality assurance

 This stage of the application development process is concerned with validating the written code for flaws and other anomalies.
-This is when the testing and quality team collaborates to verify and report bugs to the team.
+This is when the testing and quality assurance team collaborates to verify and report bugs to the team.

 The testing team can either use hands-on methods or automated testing (based on their skills and established procedure).
 In this case, the testers and team work together to ensure seamless software delivery.